© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hillfort on Castle Hill 650m south east of Ford House is a scheduled monument protected by Historic England under reference 1016498.
 View the official record →

-Hillfort on Castle Hill 650m south east of Ford House is a prehistoric fortified settlement located in Somerset.
+The hillfort on Castle Hill, situated approximately 650 metres south-east of Ford House in Somerset, is an Iron Age defensive earthwork.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016498.

 Hillfort on Castle Hill 650m south east of Ford House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016498.